Optimize Display Network ads and campaigns

 Choose the right keywords

 Your ad group's individual keywords help determine where your ads show on the Display Network.
 Most advertisers find it useful to have somewhere between 5 and 20 keywords per ad group.
 The keywords should relate closely to the ads in that ad group.
 The more closely related your keywords are to your ads and landing pages, the more likely it is that your ads will be targeted to the right audience.
-Learn more about how keyword targeting works on the Display Network.

 Exclude irrelevant keywords

-Excluding keywords can help you prevent your ads from showing on pages about irrelevant topics, so you avoid paying for unnecessary clicks, and help increase your return on investment.
+Excluding keywords can help you prevent your ads from showing on pages about irrelevant topics, so you avoid paying for unnecessary clicks and help increase your return on investment.

 An advertiser named Sarah sells "dog doors" but not "sliding glass doors."
 She chooses keywords like "dog" and "dog doors," but excludes "glass" and "sliding."
 Excluding these keywords helps prevent her ad from showing on Display Network pages that focus on glass sliding doors, and reduces unwanted traffic to her ad.